gregmac/UPView/DEVELOPMENT.md

 - **Linux build fails on Windows**: This is expected.
 Linux builds must be done on a Linux system
 - **Missing dependencies**: Run `npm install` to ensure all dependencies are installed
 - **Build cache issues**: Delete `node_modules` and `dist` directories, then run `npm install` again

+### GitHub Actions Issues

+- **Permission denied**: Ensure the repository has the necessary permissions for GitHub Actions
+- **Build failures**: Check the Actions tab for detailed error logs
+- **Version conflicts**: Ensure version numbers are unique and follow semantic versioning

 ### Runtime Issues